SaifAlmaliki/Yolo3/README.md

 - https://www.arunponnusamy.com/yolo-object-detection-opencv-python.html

-# (for Videos )we will nead the below library to read from youtube link
+# (for Videos) we will need the below library to read from youtube link

 - pip install --upgrade youtube-dl